-This easy dirty rice recipe with sausage and ground beef is simple to put together.
-Brown ground beef and sausage, then add lipton onion soup mix, water, rice, and seasonings.
-A delicious Cajun ground beef and rice casserole!
+This rice dressing with sausage and ground beef is simple to put together.
+Brown ground beef and sausage, then add onion soup mix, water, rice, and seasonings.
+A delicious Cajun ground beef, sausage, and rice casserole!

 Welcome to My Kitchen Serenity!
 As you probably already know, we ate a lot of rice growing up.
 Whether it was a side dish or the main dish, my Cajun family always had rice in one way or another.
 So it's no surprise that I'm sharing another rice recipe!

 The rice dressing recipe is super easy.
 Save yourself some prep time and use the frozen chopped onion, bell pepper, and celery (trinity) seasoning blend (I love this shortcut!).

 Also, I use a packet of Dry Onion Soup Mix and Worcheshire sauce for added flavor.
 Then, a dash of salt and pepper to complete the seasoning.
 This meal is baked in the oven, however, I include stovetop directions in the recipe card (below).